nao1215/sqly/doc/pages/markdown/how_to_use.md

 sqly is flag-driven and has no subcommands.
 Use `sqly --help` and `sqly --version`, not `sqly help` or `sqly version`; those forms are read as input paths, and sqly will point you to the right flag.
 Helper commands such as `.tables` and `.import` run inside the interactive shell or batch stdin mode, not as command-line arguments.

 sqly can also download a supported file over HTTP or HTTPS before importing it.
-The same remote URL works both as a CLI input argument and via `.import`, and larger downloads print progress on stderr so they do not look stuck.
+The same remote URL works both as a CLI input argument and via `.import`.

 sqly allows you to change the display mode of SQL results with options.
 By default, the output is in table format.
 The output format can be changed to csv (`--csv`), tsv (`--tsv`), ltsv (`--ltsv`), markdown (`--markdown`), json (`--json`), or ndjson (`--ndjson`).
 Excel (`--excel`) and Parquet (`--parquet`) are export-only: they render as csv on screen and write a file only through `.dump` or `--output`.
 Since the output mode can be changed while the sqly shell is running, it is easy to execute `sqly sample.csv` and then change settings or execute SQL queries within the sqly shell.

 For automation-friendly output, `--json-typed` and `--ndjson-typed` (or `.mode json-typed` / `.mode ndjson-typed` in the shell) emit native JSON scalars instead of strings: a canonical JSON number becomes a number, `true`/`false` become booleans, and a SQL NULL becomes `null`.
 A large integer stays lossless and never regresses into scientific notation, while a value with a leading zero such as `007` remains a string.
 The default `--json`/`--ndjson` keep the legacy string contract.
 Pair `--inspect` with `--json-typed` to apply the same contract to the report's sample rows.

 When a CSV/TSV row has a different field count than the header, `--import-mode` (or the `.import-mode` shell command) decides what happens: `stop` (default) fails the import and reports the mismatch, `skip` drops the malformed rows and imports the rest, and `fill` keeps every row by padding short rows with blanks and truncating long rows to the header width.
 The policy applies to delimited text only; Excel and LTSV already fill missing cells, and Parquet and JSON/JSONL have no per-row field-count mismatch.

+Text inputs default to UTF-8.
+Use `--encoding` when a CSV/TSV/LTSV/JSON/JSONL file is encoded as Shift-JIS, EUC-JP, ISO-2022-JP, or UTF-16 without a BOM.
+A Unicode BOM is still honored automatically.

 ### sqly options